 It is generally agreed, even by the citizens of the underdeveloped countries, that many of the traditional indigenous customs, capabilities, and values should be changed, that is, low educational levels and low standards of living.
-There is also general agreement that it is unrealistic, and probably undesirable, to make their own cultures into mirror images of Western societies.
+There is also general agreement that it is Director of the Special Operations Research Office, American University, Washington, D.C.
+During World War II he served with the US Army Air Force.
+Dr. Vallance was formerly Deputy Director for Program Development of the Human Resources Research Office.